George Campbell (minister): Life, times, and influences

-Campbell was born on 25 December 1719 in Aberdeen.
+Campbell was born on 25 December 1719 in Aberdeen the son of Colin Campbell (1678-1728) minister of the Kirk of St Nicholas in Aberdeen, and of Margaret Walker, daughter of Alexander Walker, an Aberdeen merchant.

 At the age of fifteen, Campbell attended Marischal College where he studied logic, metaphysics, pneumatology (philosophy of mind and/or spirit), ethics, and natural philosophy.
 After graduating with his M.A. in 1738, Campbell decided to study law and served as an apprentice to a writer to the Signet in Edinburgh.
 He began gravitating towards theology after attending lectures at the University of Edinburgh.
 After serving out his term as an apprentice, he returned to Aberdeen and enrolled at both King's and Marischal Colleges, University of Aberdeen as a student of divinity.
 Because of the tumultuous political landscape in Scotland, Campbell's divinity examinations were delayed until 1746 when he received his licence to preach.
 Within two years, he received ordination at the parish of Banchory Ternan.

 The origin of Campbell's scholarly career can be traced back to his years at the parish.
 He established himself as a scripture critic, and lecturer of holy writ.
 Campbell began his lifelong ambition of translating the gospels, and around 1750, he composed the first two chapters of The Philosophy of Rhetoric.
 Campbell's growing reputation impressed the magistrates of the city of Aberdeen and he was offered a ministerial position in 1757.
 His return brought him to the core of the growing intellectual community in northeast Scotland.
 In 1759, Campbell was offered the position of principal at Marischal College and he fully immersed himself in university affairs.